Golf Course Homes: Not Just for Golfers Anymore!

 Resident Families Who Don’t Golf

-Conversely, did you know there is a subset of golf community dwellers that enjoys this same lifestyle and never plays a game of golf or even owns a membership?
+Conversely, did you know there is a subset of golf community dwellers that enjoy this same lifestyle and never play a game of golf or even own a membership?
 Families have realized the convenience and opportunities that these tucked-away communities offer.
 They appreciate the manicured landscapes, the resident wildlife, and the many amenities that are becoming commonplace.

 Homes in golf communities can include services beyond golf memberships such as spas, clubhouse activities, pools, ball courts, playgrounds, and trails.
 Often, better than average schools are associated with these areas.
 Residents also report an overall increased feeling of security and safety.

-Whether it’s your hope to live on a course to play endless golf or to raise a family in a serene setting, there are several factors to keep in mind when researching golf community homes.
+Whether you hope to live on a course to play endless golf or to raise a family in a serene setting, there are several factors to keep in mind when researching golf community homes.

-• Close access also means wayward golf balls in your yard or hitting the house.
-Know that golfers will not be far behind to retrieve them.
+- Close access also means wayward golf balls in your yard or hitting the house.
+Know that golfers will not be far behind in retrieving them.
 Will the community allow any type of protection from potential damage?

-MilitaryByOwner has many new and updated advanced search features, including the options to search for homes with properties located on golf courses or homes with access to courses.
+MilitaryByOwner has many new and updated advanced search features, including the option to search for homes with properties located on golf courses or homes with access to courses.

 After choosing your state and base preferences, you will find the “Advanced Search” box.
 Under, there is a drop down box labeled “Search Features.”
 Choosing “Special Features” from the list will offer the option to search “Golf Course” properties.